Family Dealing with Upheaval After An Accident Credits House for Helping Them

 Without hesitation, she calls the House “a blessing,” underscoring that the short- and long-term impact every donation has on families is invaluable.

 “It means everything to us as parents to see them smile again after we’ve gone through some really hard stuff.
 I think Tripp has loved it so much that he hasn’t missed home that much,” Elizah says.
 “It’s like a mini vacation for him.
-It’s like he goes to bootcamp during the day and he gets to come home to almost like this magical place at night.”
+It’s like he goes to bootcamp during the day and he gets to come home to this magical place at night.”

-After four months at Scottish Rite’s Day Rehab program, Tripp was discharged and returned home to Moultrie full time, where he transitioned to an outpatient facility there.
+After four months at Scottish Rite’s Day Rehab program, Tripp was discharged and returned home to Moultrie full time, where he transitioned to an outpatient facility.
 He will continue to visit Scottish Rite over the next several months for rehab sessions, and the DeMott family plans to stay at the Peachtree Dunwoody Atlanta Ronald McDonald House during those trips.